Bengali grammar: Case

 Nouns are also inflected for case, including nominative, objective (accusative), genitive (possessive), and locative.
 The marking pattern for each noun being inflected depends on the noun's degree of animacy.
-The objective case cannot be inflected upon nouns which are inanimate, and the locative case cannot be inflected upon nouns which are animate.
+The objective case cannot be inflected upon nouns that are inanimate, and the locative case cannot be inflected upon nouns that are animate.
 When a definite article such as -ţa (টা, for singular nouns) or -gulo (গুলো, for plural nouns) is added, nouns are also inflected for number.
 In formal contexts, especially in writing, the definite article -ţa is replaced by -ţi (টি).
 There is also an alternative way of using the plural definite article, -gulo, by making it -guli (গুলি).
-For animate nouns, -gulo/-guli are often replaced by -ra (রা) Below are two tables which show the inflections of an animate noun, ছাত্র chhatrô (student), and an inanimate noun, জুতা juta (shoe).
+For animate nouns, -gulo/-guli are often replaced by -ra (রা) Below are two tables that show the inflections of an animate noun, ছাত্র chhatrô (student), and an inanimate noun, জুতা juta (shoe).